elamaran619/amazon-quicksight-user-guide/doc_source/set-iam-policy.md

 }
 ```

-The following example for Amazon QuickSight Standard Edition shows a policy that enables subscribing, creating users, and setting permissions to AWS resources\.
+The following example for Amazon QuickSight Standard Edition shows a policy that enables subscribing, creating authors and readers, and setting permissions to AWS resources\.
 This example explicitly denies permission to unsubscribe from Amazon QuickSight\.

 ```
 {